Cold-A-Muse/newsreader-docker/README.md

 ## Usage

 When the server runs, load URL `http://localhost:5002` in your browser.
-This results in a page that list the supperted API calls and that enables to type in and submit a Dutch or English text or to upload a "raw" NAF file.
+This results in a page that lists the supperted API calls and that enables to type in and submit a Dutch or English text or to upload a "raw" NAF file.
 When all goes well, after seconds or a few minutes the NAF file with the annotated text will appear.